 In summary, fears that rapid wage growth and shrinking population mean that China will drive a new global inflation regime are probably overdone.
 Past wage gains have been justified by increased productivity, meaning that China’s workforce remains extremely competitive.
 Unless common prosperity leads to large wage increases far in excess of productivity, this is unlikely to change.
 Hidden slack in the labour market should prevent wages from rocketing even as the working age population shrinks.

 Labour-intensive industries where productivity cannot easily be increased are most vulnerable to rising wages.
 However, these sectors have been shifting production to even lower cost countries for some time and there remains a large pool of cheap labour across the emerging world.
 Instead, the bigger risk to global inflation is that hawkish trade policies mean that supply chains are broken up and relocated to less competitive markets for political reasons.

+Important Information

+For professional investors and advisers only.
+The material is not suitable for retail clients.
+We define "Professional Investors" as those who have the appropriate expertise and knowledge e.g. asset managers, distributors and financial intermediaries.

+Any reference to sectors/countries/stocks/securities are for illustrative purposes only and not a recommendation to buy or sell any financial instrument/securities or adopt any investment strategy.

+Reliance should not be placed on any views or information in the material when taking individual investment and/or strategic decisions.

+Past Performance is not a guide to future performance and may not be repeated.
+The value of investments and the income from them may go down as well as up and investors may not get back the amounts originally invested.
+Exchange rate changes may cause the value of investments to fall as well as rise.

+The views and opinions contained herein are those of the individuals to whom they are attributed and may not necessarily represent views expressed or reflected in other Schroders communications, strategies or funds.

+Information herein is believed to be reliable but Schroders does not warrant its completeness or accuracy.

+Issued in September 2022 by Schroders Investment Management Ltd registration number: 01893220 (Incorporated in England and Wales) which is authorised and regulated in the UK by the Financial Conduct Authority and an authorised financial services provider in South Africa FSP No: 48998

 -ENDS-